sigp/lighthouse/book/src/redundancy.md

 In the first example, the validator client will attempt to contact `http://localhost:5052` to perform duties.
-If that node is not contactable, not synced or unable to serve the request then the validator client may fail to perform some duty (e.g., produce a block or attest).
+If that node is not contactable, not synced or unable to serve the request then the validator client may fail to perform some duty (e.g. produce a block or attest).

 However, in the second example, any failure on `http://localhost:5052` will be followed by a second attempt using `http://192.168.1.1:5052`.
 This